hawkinsw/CPPTimes/writing-functions-parameters.md

 On the other handle, `std::string`s can take quite a bit of memory.
 Just think about a `std::string` that contains the entire Oxford English Dictionary and needs to be passed to a function that performs spell check.
 In order to spellcheck a user's Tweetstorm, the spell check function is invoked.
 There will be one copy of the dictionary performed per word in the user's rant!
 That seems seriously wasteful.
 By-reference parameters to the rescue again -- the code that the compiler generates to create a reference runs very fast!
 For cases like passing `std::string`s (or `std::vector`s or any other compound types) to functions as parameters, it makes sense to pass them by reference to save time (not to mention the space savings from not having two copies of the dictionary's words in memory at the same time.).

 It's a perfect solution?
 Not so fast.
-As a result of passing the `std::string` (or `std::vector`, etc) by reference, the caller has lost the ability to assume that the variable it provided as an argument to the function will be unchanged as a result of that function invocation.
+As a result of passing the `std::string` (or `std::vector`, etc.) by reference, the caller has lost the ability to assume that the variable it provided as an argument to the function will be unchanged as a result of that function invocation.
 Remember: If the argument were passed by value, even assuming that the parameter is changed in the function, the value of the caller's argument does not change (because those modification operations done in the space of the invoked function act on the per-invocation _copy_ of the other variable).

 Can we get the best of both worlds?
 Amazingly, the answer is _yes_, we can!
 When we are writing a function and declaring that a parameter is by reference _just for efficiency sake_ and not because we need to modify it, we will declare the parameter to be a by-`const`-reference parameter.
 The `const`ness of the by-reference parameter will ensure the caller that the value of its precious argument will not be tampered during the function's execution.